The Perfect 10 Day Japan Itinerary for First Time Visitors

 Welcome to your first destination in Japan – the one and only, Tokyo!

-Before we dive into your first 3 days in Tokyo, it’s crucial for me to share the reminder that Tokyo is NOT just a big city – like London or Rome.
+Before we dive into your first three days in Tokyo, it’s crucial for me to share the reminder that Tokyo is NOT just a big city, like London or Rome.

-3 days in Tokyo is enough to see it’s main attractions and most iconic cities and neighborhoods.
-Because of how humongous Tokyo is, I strongly recommend staying in Shibuya or Shinjuku.
-These two cities are home to Tokyo’s most famous attractions and are the most central, and best connected.
+3 days in Tokyo is enough to see its main attractions and most iconic cities and neighborhoods.
+Because of how large Tokyo is, I strongly recommend staying in Shibuya or Shinjuku.
+These two cities are home to Tokyo’s most famous attractions and are the most central and best connected.

 4 Best Things to Do and See in Tokyo in 3 Days

-🗺️ Grab the Itineraries: 3 Days in Tokyo Itinerary or 5 Days in Tokyo Itinerary
+🗺️ Check out my other Tokyo itineraries for a detailed, day-by-day breakdown: 3 Days in Tokyo Itinerary or 5 Days in Tokyo Itinerary

 Shibuya Scramble Crossing

-One of the most iconic things to do in Tokyo is walking across the Shibuya Scramble Crossing – one of the largest crossings in the world.
-One traffic light change, sees over 2,500 people!🤯
+One of the most iconic things to do in Tokyo is to walk across the Shibuya Scramble Crossing – one of the largest crossings in the world.
+One traffic light change sees over 2,500 people! 🤯

 Shinjuku’s Golden Gai

-Shinjuku is one of Tokyo’s most famous cities/wards and is a must visit.
-One of the best things to do there is visit the Golden Gai – a network of small streets full of local favorite izakayas.
-Izakayas are small restaurants/bars mostly frequented by locals.
+Shinjuku is one of Tokyo’s most famous cities/wards and is a must-visit.
+One of the best things to do there is to visit the Golden Gai – a network of small streets full of local favorite izakayas.
+Izakayas are small restaurants/bars frequented mostly by locals.

 teamLab Planets

-When in Japan, you simply must visit an iconic teamLab exposition! teamLab Planets is a smaller exhibition that takes 1.5 to 2 hours to visit.
-Here you will find the iconic mirror room, as well as a spectacular room of 13,000 floating orchids!😍
+When in Japan, you simply must visit an iconic teamLab exhibition! teamLab Planets is a smaller exhibition that takes 1.5 to 2 hours to visit.
+Here you will find the iconic mirror room, as well as a spectacular room of 13,000 floating orchids! 😍

 Sumo Show